‘Logan’ Director James Mangold Questions Wisdom Of Marvel Cinematic Universe

-Logan director James Mangold is once again helming a feature with the adamantium-clawed one as lead, but he’s not completely onboard with what the rest of Marvel is doing in the film world.
+Logan director James Mangold is once again helming a feature with the adamantium-clawed one as lead, but he’s not completely on board with what the rest of Marvel is doing in the film world.

 After handling directing chores on The Wolverine in 2013, Mangold stepped away from the character for four years, but came back to him with his very next feature.